 New Jersey Juvenile Megan’s Law Attorney

 In New Jersey, Megan’s Law refers to the sex offender registration and community notification program that was implemented through legislation in October 1994.
 The intention of Megan’s Law is to protect the public from sexual violence by allowing police to track and identify sex offenders and alert the public of their whereabouts when necessary for the public safety.
 Under New Jersey law, a juvenile sex offender is a person who commits a sex offense while under the age of eighteen.
 If a juvenile is convicted of a sex crime while legally a minor, they are required to register as a sex offender just like an adult.
 Of course, being adjudicated delinquent of any crime as a young person can spell serious consequences, but the damning effects of a sex crime conviction can follow you around for the rest of your life.
 Alissa Hascup is a highly skilled juvenile Megan’s Law defense attorney who aggressively defends minors charged with sex crimes subject to Megan’s Law in courts throughout New Jersey.
 As a former prosecutor, she has a wealth of knowledge about how the State prosecutes sexual offenses, which she uses to her advantage when formulating the best defense strategies for her clients.
-If your child is facing juvenile Megan’s Law sex offender registration in Bergen County, Morris County, Passaic County, Essex County, Union County, or elsewhere in New Jersey, contact The Law Offices of Alissa Hascup today at 862-257-1200 to discuss their specific case and find the answers you need.
+If your child is facing juvenile Megan’s Law sex offender registration in Bergen County, Morris County, Passaic County, Essex County, Union County, or elsewhere in New Jersey, contact Alissa Hascup today at 862-257-1200 to discuss their specific case and find the answers you need.

 Juvenile Megan’s Law Sex Offender Registration in New Jersey